gbmhunter/blog/content/programming/logging-on-an-embedded-system/_index.md

 Deferred logging in Zephyr: https://docs.zephyrproject.org/latest/reference/logging/index.html

-[quote, Logging (Zephyr Project Documentation)]
-____
-Logger’s default frontend is designed to be thread safe and minimizes time needed to log the message.
-Time consuming operations like string formatting or access to the transport are not performed by default when logging API is called.
+> Logger’s default frontend is designed to be thread safe and minimizes time needed to log the message.
+Time consuming operations like string formatting or access to the transport are not performed by default when logging API is called. --- Logging (Zephyr Project Documentation)
-____

 Zephyr provides four logging severity levels: